-Please make sure you check the Road Conditions prior to traveling to Mammoth Lakes to ensure you have the proper vehicle or need to carry chains.
+Check the road conditions prior to traveling to Mammoth Lakes to ensure you have the proper vehicle and/or need to carry chains!

 - Highway 395 North from Los Angeles and 395 South From Nevada

 - Highway 203 for the turn off into Mammoth Lakes